Imagine Excellence: The GWS Awards Program

 The five main awards are given every two years at the GWS conferences.
 In addition, a Special Achievement Award may be bestowed from time to time by the GWS Board of Directors.

-The most recent round of awards was presented in March 2013 at the Awards Banquet during the George Wright Society Conference on Parks, Protected Areas, and Cultural Sites in Denver.
+The next round of awards will be presented during the 2015 George Wright Society Conference on Parks, Protected Areas, and Cultural Sites in Oakland, California.

 The GWS awards consist of a plaque, payment of the winner’s expenses to travel to the GWS conference, and a year’s complimentary membership in the Society.
 Peer recognition is high and competition for the awards can be keen.